-Our business (including that of our portfolio companies) faces increasing public scrutiny related to environmental, social and governance ("ESG") activities.
-We risk damage to our brand and reputation if we fail to act responsibly in a number of areas, such as diversity, equity and inclusion, environmental stewardship, support for local communities, corporate governance and transparency and considering ESG factors in our investment processes.
+Our business (including that of our portfolio companies) faces increasing public scrutiny related to environmental, social and governance ("ESG") activities, which are increasingly considered to contribute to reducing a company's operational risk, market risk and reputational risk, which may in turn impact the long-term sustainability of a company's performance.
+A variety of organizations measure the performance of companies on ESG topics, and the results of these assessments are widely publicized.
+In addition, investment in funds that specialize in companies that perform well in such assessments are increasingly popular, and major institutional investors have publicly emphasized the importance of such ESG measures to their investment decisions.
+We risk damage to our brand and reputation if we fail to act responsibly in a number of areas, including, but not limited to, diversity, equity and inclusion, human rights, climate change, environmental stewardship, corporate governance and considering ESG factors in our investment processes.
 Adverse incidents with respect to ESG activities could impact the value of our brand, our relationship with existing and future portfolio companies, the cost of our operations and relationships with investors, all of which could adversely affect our business and results of operations.